The 3 Step Rewind Method

 What's included for all course attendees?

-Time and again we hear back from delighted practitioners, who are discovering the joy of being able to really help people move on from a bad birth.
-Adding the 3 step rewind method to your repertoire will result in you being able to dramatically increase your impact when trying to help people move on from a previous bad birth.
+Time and again we hear back from delighted practitioners, who are discovering the joy of being able to really support people moving on from a difficult birth.
+Adding the 3 step rewind method to your skill set will result in you being able to dramatically increase your influence when supporting people move on from a previous difficult birth.

-Our courses for professionals fill in a rapid tempo and the demand is increasing so much that we're now a group of 3.
-That says something.
+Our courses for professionals fill up quickly and the demand is increasing so much that we're now a group of 5.